SmallSatelliteResearchLaboratoryUGA/SmallSatelliteResearchLaboratoryUGA.github.io/README.md

 # Adding/Updating Content
+This site was built using [GitHub Pages](https://pages.github.com/).

 This branch holds the static files that allow the site to be hosted on GitHub Pages.
-Html files are located in the root directory and control the views/layout.
+HTML files are located in the root directory and control the layout.
 CSS and Javascript are in the stylesheet and javascripts directory respectively.

-Deployments are made automatically with every commit to **the STATIC branch**

-Content should **ALWAYS** be added in the static branch. **NEVER** add new content to the master branch.
+Content should **ALWAYS** be added in the ***DEVELOPMENT*** branch. **NEVER** add new content to the master branch.

-Before you add content make sure that you are on the static branch
+## Adding New Pages and Resources
+> [!Note]
+> If you have a view that was previously an generated using Express/ejs.
+You will need to convert that view to html.
+This can be done using a script to take out the embedded javascript HOWEVER in many cases (like this site) where the site doesn't utilize server requests it's likely easier to manually remove any embedded javascript like `<%= exampleVar = 45 %>` from the EJS view/file.

+> ### Pages

+If you would like to add a new page you will need to create a new HTML file locally where you will define the layout of the new page with HTML markup.
+Each HTML file should have relative links to CSS files that provide styling and/or Javascript files that provide any necessary functionality.

+To maintain cohesiveness, we reccommend you use the style elements (color, fonts, image styles, etc) already used for the site.

+Please include the current Navbar, Header, and Footer in your new html file to keep the same displays throughout the site.
+They are located in /views/partials and can be copied and pasted into your new html file.

+> ### Resources
+Please place any new resources in the correct directory.

+- New Images -> /images directory
+- New CSS -> /stylesheets directory
+- New JS -> /javascripts directory

 ## Updating Research Page
 **MAKE SURE YOU READ THE SECTION ABOVE**